Migrations

 norApp.View/App.Routine/App.Table.
 For Go-defined schema, use

-auto-migrate (App.Startapplies it on boot); to emit a versioned migration
+auto-migrate (App.Startapplies it on boot), or emit versioned migrations

-generation from your own app's binary (it has the entities compiled in and
+from your own app's binary via the supported

 It then updates the snapshot.
 The typical loop: